FIRE Calculator Guide: How to Calculate Financial Independence and Retire Early

-I'd be crammed into the subway, rushing to clock in
+I'd be packed into a crowded train, racing to clock in on time.

-Is this really the life I want to live for the next 30 years — or longer?
+Is this really the life I want for the next 30 years — maybe even longer?

 The 3 Golden Steps of FIRE